potetm/lightweaver/README.md

 ### `:as-alias` in root namespaces

 It's important to remember that Lightweaver works by examining your namespace dependencies.
-If you require an actual namespace using `:as-alias`, it will not actually load the namespace.
-This is unimportant in most circumstances, but you do need to make sure the _root namespaces_ (i.e. the ones you pass via `:roots` or `*ns*` if you don't pass roots) actually load the namespaces.
+If you require an actual namespace using `:as-alias`, Clojure will not actually load the namespace.
+This is unimportant in most circumstances, but you do need to make sure the _root namespaces_ (i.e. the ones you pass via `:roots`) actually load the namespaces.

 Therefore, the rule is: Don't use `:as-alias` for real namespaces in your roots.